 - What are the benefits of pulmonary rehabilitation?

-The goal of pulmonary rehabilitation is to help you learn ways to better perform day-to-day activities and manage feelings of breathlessness.
-Studies have shown that pulmonary rehabilitation can help patients with lung disorders by improving their ability to exercise and maintaining the ability to do daily activities.
+The goal of pulmonary rehabilitation is to help you learn ways to manage feelings of breathlessness.
+Studies have shown that pulmonary rehabilitation can help patients with lung disorders by improving their ability to exercise.

 Commonly consisting of a series of sessions over several weeks, pulmonary rehabilitation teaches you ways to better manage life with IPF by providing you with monitored exercise, breathing techniques, nutritional counseling, and emotional support.

 Supplemental oxygen therapy can help deliver additional oxygen to the blood and help your ability to exercise.
 Your doctor will test the saturation level of oxygen in your blood to determine whether you need supplemental oxygen.
 Some patients may need supplemental oxygen all the time.
 Others may only need supplemental oxygen during sleep and exercise.
 Only a doctor can determine if you can benefit from supplemental oxygen.
 Talk to your doctor to see if supplemental oxygen therapy is right for you.

 - Where do I get supplemental oxygen?

 If your doctor has prescribed supplemental oxygen, remember to use it as prescribed.
 The correct amount of oxygen in the bloodstream is necessary to maintain normal body function.
 Low blood oxygen levels can lead to additional health problems.

 - What should I expect if I enroll in a clinical trial?